bedadala92/New-Portfolio/_posts/2014-04-30-hank-quinlan-site-launched.md

 The next 30 minutes they collected my data.
 So much data that my friends who do Python will approve it.
 It was the first time in my life someone sat next to me and actually read every single question in the Consent Form.
 It was kind of embarrassing actually.
 They asked questions about my sex life, visa status, ethnicity and if i ever was in jail.
 I honestly do not know how being in jail and donating blood are connected.
 1.30 PM
 After about 30 minutes of paperwork they say I'm not qualified to donate blood since I'm not in the US for at least 3 years.
 I'm neither disappointed nor pissed at the policy but just curious.
 If at that moment I lied to them, they probably are testing my blood by now.
 I know the policy is drafted by people who have years of experience in these things but is this effective?
-The elderly woman who assisted me asked where I was from and when I said India, she said where is it.
-I mean no offense to anyone but